 Does your dog love playing tug-of-war?
-Maybe you’ve stopped this type of game after hearing the mistaken belief that it encourages problem behaviors?
-However, speak to any top dog sports competitor or qualified trainer, and they will tell you that well-managed tug games have many benefits, and there are even scientific studies confirming they don’t promote aggressive or dominant behaviors.
+Maybe you’ve stopped playing this type of game after hearing the mistaken belief that it encourages problem behaviors.
+However, many top dog sports competitors or qualified trainers will tell you that well-managed tug games have many benefits.
+There are even scientific studies confirming they don’t promote aggressive or dominant behaviors.

 Benefits of Playing Tug

 Tug can promote impulse control, build confidence, and strengthen the bond between dogs and their owners.
 It’s an activity that taps into natural drives, making it a motivational, reinforcing, and high-value training tool.
-It is also a great way to burn off excess energy and keep your dog physically and mentally stimulated.
+Plus, it’s a great way to burn off excess energy and keep your dog physically and mentally stimulated.

 Tug can also build confidence and help your dog to focus on you in distracting environments.
-Dr. Erica C. Boling is a Certified Canine Fitness Trainer (CCFT) and owner of Northeast K9 Conditioning.
-She has used tug games with both her Belgian Malinois from an early age.
+Dr. Erica C. Boling. a Certified Canine Fitness Trainer (CCFT) and owner of Northeast K9 Conditioning, says she has used tug games with both her Belgian Malinois from an early age.
 “One of the things I did with my dog when he was younger, I would just put him in the car and take him to different environments, and I didn’t focus on obedience.
-Instead, it was like “let’s just go and play”, so he can see it is fun and, also, he learns to engage and focus on me versus being all distracted in the environment,” she says.
+Instead, it was like ‘let’s just go and play,’ so he can see it is fun and, also, he learns to engage and focus on me versus being all distracted in the environment,” she says.
 “When he would get stressed and anxious, you could feel him releasing it during a game of tug.”

-For dogs that struggle with impulse control, tug is a fantastic way to work on this.
+For dogs that struggle with impulse control, tug is a fantastic way to work on it.
 “Having a dog who will wait to go for the toy, or will drop it when asked, are crucial elements to the game,” explains Santos.
-“This ability for the dog to contain their excitement and still think is a skill they will need in day-to-day life as well!”
+“This ability for the dog to contain their excitement and still think is a skill they will need in day-to-day life as well.”

 Tips for Appropriate Tug Games

 Santos describes tug as being an art.
 “Each dog and handler team will need to develop their own approach and technique.
-Knowing how to present the toy and interact with it, and your dog, during the tug session itself are important mechanical skills to master.”
+Knowing how to present the toy and interact with it, and your dog, during the tug session itself are important mechanical skills to master,” she says.

-“Strive for two to three tugs in a session (tug-trade-tug-win-tug-trade) and then cap it off by asking the dog to do a “thinking” exercise.
-Give them a treat and then put the tug toy away,” Santos refers to this as interval training.
+“Strive for two to three tugs in a session (tug-trade-tug-win-tug-trade) and then cap it off by asking the dog to do a ‘thinking’ exercise.
+Give them a treat and then put the tug toy away,” Santos explains.
+She refers to this as interval training.
 “We allow the dog to get high up into the clouds with excitement and then bring them back down to earth with some fun thinking stuff.
-Being able to cap off their excitement is a skill every dog needs!”
+Being able to cap off their excitement is a skill every dog needs,” she says.

 Santos also points out that “choosing the right tug toy for your dog is key.
 Pick something that has some length to it (should the dog need to re-grip, they will not get your hand by mistake) and made of a material that is easy on their teeth and gums.”

 It’s important to never chase after your dog if they run off with the toy or try to hoard or hide it.
-You are only teaching them not to listen to you, and they could become possessive of the toy.
+You’re only teaching them not to listen to you, and they could become possessive of the toy.
 “The key thing here is that the reward in it is the engagement,” Boling reminds us.
-“I am going to chase you and you won’t bring it back, versus a dog that learns that, “oh no, when she lets go, the game is over, and I can’t do anything unless I bring it back to her.””
+“I am going to chase you and you won’t bring it back, versus a dog that learns that, ‘oh no, when she lets go, the game is over, and I can’t do anything unless I bring it back to her.'”

 Avoiding Injury When Playing Tug